-- Remove filter/muffler parts from front of muffler box.
-Remove the 5 muffler box bolts. - Use a small hammer to tap on box to remove.
-Do not use a screwdriver.
-Remove the 6 end plate bolts. - Remove end plate.
+- 1. Remove filter/mutfler parts from front of mutfler box.
+Remove the 5 mutfler box bolts. - 2.
+3. Use a small hammer to tap on box to remove.
+Do - not use a screwdriver. - Remove the 6 end plate bolts.
+Remove end plate.
 Check direction of bevel edges of vanes then remove vanes. - Clean body and rotor slots.
 Check end plate, rotor and body for scoring.
+6. - 7.
 Severe scoring or worn bearings will require service at a Gast-authorized facility.